violetfrost/SHIT/README.md

 <% relative_path_to_file %>
 ```

+> Note: right now, SHIT just blindly copies all HTML files into the output directory INCLUDING templates.
+It may be beneficial to use a file extension like `.shit` for your templates for this reason.

 At compile time, that tag will be replaced with the contents of the specified folder.
 To compile:

 ```console